Skip to main content

 • BA/MA Program: Our BA/MA fast-track program enables qualified students to complete both the BA and the MA in Research Psychology, in 5 rather than 6 years.

-• The psychology department offers a graduate program leading to an MA in Psychology, with options in clinical psychology, research psychology, and applied behavior analysis.
+• The psychology department offers a graduate program leading to an MA in Psychology, with options in clinical psychology and research psychology.

 Teacher preparation